unlikelycreator/crud-express-mongodb/README.md

 # crud-express-mongodb
-Crud application with node.js , Ecpress, MongDB
+Crud application with node.js , Express, MongDB node_modules folder not included you have to manually include it and install all modules in it.